fomenta/TaxCalc/Readme.rst

 ---------

 * A company processes orders that are placed in multiple countries.
 	* calculate country taxes.
-* Some may use :
+* Some may use:
  * a simple calculation
  * a fixed percentage
 * others:
  * sophisticated formula
  * requires additional information
   * product classification,
   * vendor location,
   * buyer location,
   * etc.

 Problem
 -------